Absolute continuity of Bernoulli convolutions for algebraic parameters: Introduction

 for all $s$ with $|\log r -\log s|<3\log \a^{-1}$.

 Then

 \end{thm}

 Our second result complements the first one.
-We consider a probability measure that is uniform only at a few number of scales and estimate how much its entropy grows when we convolve it with another measure that has at least some small amount of entropy.
+We consider a probability measure that is uniform only at a small fraction of scales and estimate how much its entropy grows when we convolve it with another measure that has at least some small amount of entropy.

+We write $\cN_1(X)$ for the maximal cardinality of a collection of points in a set $X\subset \R$ that are of distance at least $1$ from each other.

 \begin{thm} For every $0<\a<1/2$, there is a number $c>0$ such that the following holds.
 Let $\mu,\nu$ be two compactly supported probability measures on $\R$.
-Let $\s_2<\s_1<0$ and $1/2\ge \b>0$ be real numbers.
+Let $\s_2<\s_1<0$ and $0< \b\le1/2$ be real numbers.
 Suppose that

 Suppose further that

 Then

 \end{thm}